Mount Hector (New Zealand)

 Mount Hector is one of the highest peaks in the Tararua Range, situated in the lower North Island of New Zealand.
 It has a height of 1529 m.

-The peak is named after James Hector a leading scientist in New Zealand during the 19th century.
+The peak is named after James Hector, a prominent scientist in New Zealand during the 19th century.

 Mt Hector is the site of a memorial cross commemorating trampers killed in the Second World War.